24 min read

 To ensure the right skill set

-To make sure your team has the right skills to handle AI for procurement, first, figure out what’s needed.
-Generative AI in procurement takes things up a notch compared to traditional AI, so your team will need more specialized expertise.
-They’ll need to understand data science and machine learning, especially for fine-tuning AI systems.
+To make sure your team has the right skills to handle AI for procurement, start with figuring out what these skills are.
+Generative AI in procurement takes things up a notch compared to traditional AI, so your team will require more specialized expertise.
+They’ll have to understand data science and machine learning, especially for fine-tuning AI systems.

-It’s a good idea to offer training programs or workshops focused on AI fundamentals, as well as hands-on experience with the tools your team will be using to integrate AI and procurement.
+It’s a good idea to provide the procurement team with training programs or workshops focused on AI fundamentals, as well as offer them hands-on experience with the tools they will be using to integrate AI and procurement.
 This can help employees feel more confident in using AI effectively and encourage a culture of continuous learning.
 As AI technology evolves rapidly, staying updated on the latest trends and tools is essential.

 In addition, consider bringing in AI experts or consultants to guide the initial stages of AI adoption and help bridge any knowledge gaps.
 You can also create cross-functional teams with both procurement experts and data scientists to ensure a blend of domain knowledge and technical expertise.